Understanding your health

 What is ankylosing spondylitis?

-Who is most at risk of developing ankylosing spondylitis?
+Who is at greater risk of developing ankylosing spondylitis?

 What are the symptoms of ankylosing spondylitis?

-It is important to understand that ankylosing spondylitis does not always cause symptoms.
-Symptoms may also appear in episodes throughout life.
+It is important to understand that ankylosing spondylitis does not always cause symptoms continuously.
+Symptoms may come and go throughout life, with periods of remission between inflammatory episodes.
+This flare-up pattern is characteristic of the disease.

-Serious symptoms are only present in less than 1% of cases of lower back pain.
-Most of the time, although the pain can be very unpleasant, the condition improves.
+It is reassuring to know that these serious symptoms are present in less than 1% of cases of lower back pain.
+In most cases, although the pain can be very unpleasant, the condition improves with appropriate treatment.

 What are the causes of ankylosing spondylitis?